-For the Children's Climate Summit, every school can send four children who have a good idea for reducing CO2 emissions.
+For the Children's Climate Summit, every school can send four children who have a good idea for reducing CO_2 emissions.
 Schools set their own criteria to select the children who represent them at the Children's Climate Summit; for instance, students from Grade 7 or 8 who have accumulated the most Green Footsteps, have personally taken action or have the best tip for improving the climate.
-At the Children's Climate Summit, the representatives come together on behalf of all Green Footstep https://www.klimaatverbond.nl/
+At the Children's Climate Summit, the representatives come together on behalf of all Green Footstep participants to discuss the green tips that they want to submit to the Minister over the coming year.
+At